Ubuntu Forums ubuntu.com - launchpad.net - ubuntu help

 INTRODUCTION

-Reason for Howto: This howto, guide, tutorial, or whatever you wish to call it, was written to help those who struggle to, and/or become frustrated while trying to get streaming media, Java, DVD playback (and so on) to work properly, and those who are having general multimedia and video issues.
+Reason for Howto: This howto was written to help those who struggle to get streaming media, java, DVD playback (and so on) to work properly and those who are having general multimedia issues.
 Please keep in mind, however, that Ubuntu has a helpful feature, where if you click on a certain file, or try to view Flash videos, a dialog should pop-up and ask if you want to install proprietary packages that are neccessary to play those formats.
 This howto is for users who are still having issues, or simply want as many different formats working as possible with just a few commands.

 Please Note: Part 1 of this howto will be sufficient for some of you, so have a check after completing that section to see if you need more of my non-default recommenations.
 Also, you may notice a reaccurance of certain packages in different parts of this howto (Audio & Video Conversion for example), but don't worry, this is just to make certain that you have the necessary packages installed to enable whichever feature you're looking to have available to you on your system.
 Anything you already have installed will be skipped, it will not cause any problems.